arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/delete_api_control_pregel_history_id.md

-@startDocuBlock delete_api_control_pregel_history_pid
+@startDocuBlock delete_api_control_pregel_history_id
 @brief Removes the persisted state of a past Pregel execution job

-@RESTHEADER{DELETE /_api/control_pregel/history/{id}, Remove state of past pregel execution, deletePregelJobStatePid}
+@RESTHEADER{DELETE /_api/control_pregel/history/{id}, Remove the execution statistics of a past Pregel job, deletePregelJobStatistics}

 @RESTURLPARAMETERS

 @RESTURLPARAM{id,number,required}
-Pregel execution identifier.
+The Pregel job identifier.

 @RESTDESCRIPTION
-Removes the persisted state of a past pregel execution.
+Removes the persisted execution statistics of a finished Pregel job.

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
-HTTP 200 is returned if the job execution ID was valid.
+is returned if the Pregel job ID is valid.

 @RESTRETURNCODE{404}
-An HTTP 404 error is returned if no Pregel job with the specified execution number is found or the execution number is invalid.
+is returned if no Pregel job with the specified ID is found or if the ID is invalid.

 @EXAMPLES

-Removes the persisted state of a past pregel execution:
+Remove the persisted execution statistics of a finished Pregel job:

-@EXAMPLE_ARANGOSH_RUN{RestPregelCancelConnectedComponentsRemoveStatePid}
+@EXAMPLE_ARANGOSH_RUN{RestPregelConnectedComponentsRemoveStatisticsId}

   var examples = require("@arangodb/graph-examples/example-graph.js");
   var graph = examples.loadGraph("connectedComponentsGraph");

-  var postUrl = "/_api/control_pregel";
+  var url = "/_api/control_pregel";
   var body = {
     algorithm: "wcc",
     graphName: "connectedComponentsGraph",